 - $200 for a Qualified Retired Person Residency Card

 - $750 for each dependent entering the program

 Another cost that you can expect to incur is when it comes time to purchase international health insurance for expats in Belize.
 Finding insurance for Belize might be one of the easiest steps in relocating!
-Make sure that you find a health insurance plan that includes coverage for the more costly items such as emergency medical evacuation, repatriation of remains, maternity, mental health and pre-existing conditions along with the everyday coverage that you need like doctor visits and medication.
-If you are from the USA, you will be pleased to find that international health insurance plans is less expensive abroad.
+Make sure that you find a health insurance plan that includes coverage for the more costly items such as emergency medical evacuation, repatriation of remains, maternity, mental health, and pre-existing conditions along with the everyday coverage that you need like doctor visits and medication.
+If you are from the USA, you will be pleased to find that international health insurance plans are less expensive abroad.

 Working in Belize

-According to the Ministry of Labour, working in Belize is permitted in certain circumstances; please contact the for requirements for specific professions.
+According to the Ministry of Labour, working in Belize is permitted in certain circumstances; please contact them for requirements for specific professions.
 Normally working in high-skilled professions is permitted while working in lower-skilled professions, in competition with Belizean nationals, is not.
 There are also provisions for establishing a business.

-Although the process of becoming a permanent resident of Belize may seem long, it can be very beneficial in the long run for those who would like to re-locate permanently or retire within Belize.
+Although the process of becoming a permanent resident of Belize may seem long, it can be very beneficial in the long run for those who would like to relocate permanently or retire within Belize.